Tomie56/Difficulty-Model/README.md

 # 📚 Difficulty-Model

-Project for AIR5101 — A machine learning model to estimate or rank task difficulty based on dialogue data.
+A machine learning model to estimate or rank task difficulty based on dialogue data.

 ---